ASCsk/jssp-approaches/DETAILS.md

     - Job 1: [1][0], [1][1], [1][2] → indices 3, 4, 5

 ### Conjunctive Edges for Each Job
+#### What is a conjunctive arc?
+Definition:
+A conjunctive arc says:
+“This operation must come before another because they belong to the same job.”

+#### What is a disjunctive arc?
+Definition:
+A disjunctive arc says:
+“These two operations must not overlap because they use the same machine, but their order is not known yet.”

 Job 0:
 [0][0] ---> [0][1] ---> [0][2]